 Q: How long has the project taken?
 When will it be finished?

 A: The project builds upon nearly 50 years of archaeological investigations of the garden site and surrounding landscape.
-Construction will continue until the end of 2019.
-It will include:
+Construction will continue into spring of 2020.
+Already completed work includes:

 - adding topsoil to level the site